nlehuen/capisce/README.md

 ### Waiting for all jobs to be over

 When queuing a bunch of jobs, it is often required to wait for all jobs to complete before continuing a process.
-For that you use the `whenDone()` method :
+For that you use the `onceDone()` method :

 ```javascript
 function myJob(name, over) {